segmentio/segment-docs/src/connections/destinations/catalog/recombee-ai/index.md

     - Paste the **Private Token** you just copied in the **API Key** field.

 Once you send the data from Segment to the Recombee destination you can:
-   - see the numbers of the ingested interactions in the KPI console of the [Recombee Admin UI](https://admin.recombee.com) (updated in Real-time)
+   - Go to the KPI console of the [Recombee Admin UI](https://admin.recombee.com) to see the numbers of the ingested interactions (updated in Real-time)
    - see a particular ingested interaction after clicking on the ID of the item/user in Items/Users catalog sections.